Additional growth factors

 Yes, we agree that NFTs have the potential to provide content creators with new ways to monetise their work, often through social tokens, digital artwork, collectibles or in-game items.
 In addition, NFTs may seek to change the way other areas work, including ticketing, monetisation, music, domain names and fashion/expensive goods, but in the meantime, without aggregating the capabilities of the accumulated expertise in the online advertising segment, including - big data expertise as well as modern user interaction templates (see above) - this potential could exhaust itself too quickly: as it already did with NFT games in 2017 or with high-stakes sales of "digital art" items in 2021.

-So let's use Messari's conclusion: "the user-owned economy will outperform the monopoly-owned economy in the long run".
+So let's use conclusion: "the user-owned economy will outperform the monopoly-owned economy in the long run".

 But how will businesses cope with such volume?
 Veezy has the answer to this question.
 For that - let's turn to the architecture of the project.